Rays vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won in three of the seven contests they have been named as odds-on underdogs this year.

-- Tampa Bay is 3-4 this season when entering a game as the underdog by -110 or more on the moneyline.

-- The moneyline set for this matchup implies the Rays have a 52.4% chance of coming away with a victory in the contest.
+- The implied moneyline probablility in this matchup gives the Rays a 53.5% chance to win.

-- Games involving Tampa Bay have gone over the total set by sportsbooks in 39 of 72 chances this season.
+- Tampa Bay has played in 73 games with over/under set, and have combined with opponents to go over the total 40 times (40-29-4).

-- The Rays have posted a record of 9-4-0 against the spread this season.
+- The Rays have put together a 9-4-0 record against the spread this season (covering 69.2% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!